+Supervision

-Supervision: The Education Authority makes no provision for the supervision of pupils outside the classroom.
+The Education Authority makes no provision for the supervision of pupils outside the classroom.
 Every effort is, however, made to ensure that an orderly atmosphere prevails in the school and that any incidents around the school are dealt with quickly and effectively.
+Staff members remain vigilant and have presence around the wider school building but they cannot be everywhere at all times.

-The school cannot, however, provide even this safety cover once pupils leave the school grounds.
-We suggest, very strongly, that pupils remain in the school grounds at intervals and at lunchtime if they do not go home for lunch.
-If, however, they do leave the grounds, it must be recognised that they are on their own.
+The school suggests strongly, that pupils remain in the school grounds at intervals and at lunchtime if they do not go home for lunch.
+However, if pupils do choose to go off school grounds there will be no staff supervision from the school.